nelly2k/notes/coding/aws/sqs.md

 - visibility timeout - __30sec__, increase if it takes >30 seconds to complete.
 Max __12__ hours.
 - short polling - returned immediately even if no messages are in the queue.
 - long polling - polls the queue periodically and only returns a response when a message is in the queue or go the timeout is reached.
 Max __20__ sec
+- has an integration with KMS so messages can be encrypted

 ### Standard (default)